Juan-joy/juan-joy.github.io/content/blog/what-a-closed-strait-teaches.md

 ---
-title: "What a Closed Strait Teaches You About Building Trading Tools"
+title: "What a Closed Strait Teaches You"
 date: 2026-04-19
 ---